Also Known As

 An acute hepatitis panel of tests is used to help detect and/or diagnose an acute liver infection due to one of the three most common hepatitis viruses: Hepatitis A virus (HAV), Hepatitis B virus (HBV), or Hepatitis C virus (HCV).
 There are several causes of hepatitis and the accompanying symptoms, so these tests are used to determine if symptoms are due to a current infection with a virus and to identify which virus in particular is causing the disease.
 These tests may also help determine if someone has been exposed to one of the viruses even before symptoms develop.
 An acute hepatitis panel typically consists of the following tests:

 • Hepatitis A antibody, IgM—If you are exposed to Hepatitis A, your body will first produce Hepatitis A IgM antibodies.
 These antibodies typically develop 3 to 4 weeks after first being infected and persist for about 2 to 6 months.
-Hepatitis A IgM antibodies develop early in the course of infection, usually about a week after the first symptoms appear, so a positive Hepatitis A IgM test is usually considered diagnostic for acute Hepatitis A.
+Hepatitis A IgM antibodies develop early in the course of infection, usually about a week after the first symptoms appear, so a positive Hepatitis A IgM test is usually considered diagnostic for acute Hepatitis A but will be negative if tested less than five days after the onset of typical symptoms.

 • Hepatitis B core antibody, IgM—This is an antibody produced against the Hepatitis B core antigen.
 It is the first antibody produced in response to a Hepatitis B infection and, when detected, may indicate an acute infection.
 It may also be present in people with chronic hepatitis B when flares of disease activity occur.